NatNyg/Language_assignment_4/README.md

 In order to reproduce the results I have gotten (and which can be found in the "out" folder), a few steps has to be followed:

 1) Install the relevant packages - relevant packages for both scripts can be found in the "requirements.txt" file.
 2) Make sure to place the script in the "src" folder and the data in the "in" folder.
-The data used for this project can is placed in the in folder.
+The data used for this project can be accessed through this link: https://www.simula.no/sites/default/files/publications/files/cbmi2019_youtube_threat_corpus.pdf
 3) Run the script from the terminal and remember to pass the required arguments:
 -> For the dl.py script: -ds (dataset) and -es (embedding_size) -> For the benchmark_classification.py script: -ds (dataset) and -fe (max_features)